10 tips for effective studying

 By asking questions to yourself during studying, you will absorb the subject matter more easily.
 Take a look at old test papers, for example, and think up similar questions for yourself about the topics you are studying.

 There are all types of training courses available for people who have difficulty with studying.
-Check out the website for the latest training courses and workshops on offer.
+Check out the events calendar for the latest training courses and workshops on offer.
 If you have doubts about your study choice, your study planning, or other study-related issues, you can always make an appointment with the study advisor.
 Click here for the contact details for each faculty.